SuperOfficeDocs/superoffice-docs/docs/api/tooltip-service/create-tooltip-plugin.md

 ---
+title: How to extend the Tooltip service using plugins
-title: create_tooltip_plugin
+uid: create_tooltip_plugin
-description: How to extending the Tooltip service using plugins
+description: How to extend the Tooltip service using plugins
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
 so.topic: howto
 ---

-# How to extending the Tooltip service using plugins
+# How to extend the Tooltip service using plugins

 The tooltip service can be extended using a plugin to include data that we want in our own application apart from the ones that have been provided by NetServer.